 Have you been to see the Shuttleworth Collection near Biggleswade in Bedfordshire?
 I can heartily recommend, even though the Swiss Garden is closed and currently undergoing a £2.8m reconstruction.

-Suffering from severe post tropical holiday blues, John suggested the outing as a way of cheering me; not an easy task as I was being a rather miserable old moose.
+Suffering from severe post tropical holiday blues, a friend suggested the outing as a way of cheering me; not an easy task as I was being a rather miserable old moose.
 With the promise of vintage planes, steam engines, motor vehicles and a Bird of Prey centre, we stocked the picnic bag full of sweets and snacks and headed up the A1 with Obi-Wan, my doggy, in his new fetching jumper.

 I didn’t expect crowds on a Saturday afternoon but was really surprised to have the aircraft hangers all to ourselves.
 Free from the prying eyes of the public and museum staff we were able to use the exhibits as props to take some very juvenile photos of ourselves.